 A subdivision into three clinically different classes of the disease has been suggested by Nance and Berry3:

-a) CSI, classical form: includes the majority of cases; presence of the two cardinal symptoms (severe growth failure, neurodevelopmental dysfunctions) and at least three of the other features; death typically occurs in the first or second decade;
+a) CSI, classical form: includes the majority of cases; presence of the two cardinal symptoms (severe growth failure, neurodevelopmental dysfunctions) and at least three of the other features (see diagnosis); death typically occurs in the first or second decade;

 c) CSIII, mild form: late onset and slow progression of symptoms